1998–99 Detroit Pistons season

+Season summary

+Off-season

 The Pistons received the eleventh overall pick in the 1998 NBA draft, and selected shooting guard Bonzi Wells out of Ball State University, but later on traded him to the Portland Trail Blazers.
 During the off-season, the team acquired Christian Laettner from the Atlanta Hawks, and signed free agents Loy Vaught, and Jud Buechler.
 Laettner would reunite with former Duke University teammate Grant Hill, but only played just 16 games due to an Achilles injury and a broken rib.
 After a solid year the previous season, Brian Williams changed his named to Bison Dele to honor his Cherokee heritage.

+Regular season

-The Pistons won their first three games of the regular season, but then lost five straight.
-However, they would play above .500 basketball for the remainder of the season, and bounce back from their disappointing season, finishing in third place in the Central Division with a 29–21 record, earning the fifth seed in the Eastern Conference, and returning to the NBA playoffs after a one-year absence.
+The Pistons won their first three games of the regular season, but then posted a five-game losing streak afterwards.
+However, the team soon posted a six-game winning streak between February and March, posted another six-game winning streak between March and April, and another six-game winning streak between April and May.
+The Pistons finished in third place in the Central Division with a 29–21 record, earning the fifth seed in the Eastern Conference, and returning to the NBA playoffs after a one-year absence.

-Hill averaged 21.1 points, 7.1 rebounds, 6.0 assists and 1.6 steals per game, was named to the All-NBA Second Team, and finished in eighth place in Most Valuable Player voting, while sixth man Jerry Stackhouse continued to provide scoring off the bench averaging 14.5 points per game.
-In addition, Lindsey Hunter provided the team with 11.9 points and 1.8 steals per game, while Joe Dumars contributed 11.3 points per game, and Dele averaged 10.5 points and 5.6 rebounds per game.
-Off the bench, Laettner averaged 7.6 points and 3.4 rebounds per game, while Jerome Williams provided the team with 7.0 points and 7.1 rebounds per game, and starting power forward Don Reid contributed 5.1 points and 3.6 rebounds per game.
+Hill averaged 21.1 points, 7.1 rebounds, 6.0 assists and 1.6 steals per game, and was named to the All-NBA Second Team, while sixth man Jerry Stackhouse continued to provide scoring off the bench, averaging 14.5 points per game, but struggled shooting .371 in field-goal percentage.
+In addition, Lindsey Hunter provided the team with 11.9 points, 3.9 assists and 1.8 steals per game, while Joe Dumars contributed 11.3 points and 3.5 assists per game, and led the Pistons with 89 three-point field goals, and Dele averaged 10.5 points and 5.6 rebounds per game.
+Off the bench, Laettner averaged 7.6 points and 3.4 rebounds per game, while Jerome Williams provided with 7.0 points and 7.1 rebounds per game, Buechler contributed 5.5 points per game, and starting power forward Don Reid averaged 5.1 points and 3.6 rebounds per game.

-However, in the Eastern Conference First Round of the 1999 NBA playoffs, the Pistons would lose to the Atlanta Hawks in five games.
+Hill finished in eighth place in Most Valuable Player voting.
 The Pistons finished eighth in the NBA in home-game attendance, with an attendance of 444,585 at The Palace of Auburn Hills during the regular season.